nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list readers
+1. User requests to list readers.
 2. SmartLib shows a list of readers
-3. User requests to delete a specific reader in the list
+3. User requests to delete a specific reader in the list.
-4. SmartLib deletes the reader
+4. SmartLib deletes the reader.

     Use case ends.